FortiFlex Workshop

 1. Terraform

 Let’s take a peek at how we’d take advantage of the Terraform provider for FortiFlex to automate our infrastructure deployments!
+Under the covers, the Terraform FortiFlex Provider is using an implementation of the FortiFlex API to create, read, update, and delete Configurations and Entitlements!

 We’ll use Terraform in Cloudshell from the Azure Portal, so head over to the Azure Portal and launch Cloudshell.
+Recall steps from setup tasks to find cloudshell

 Run the following commands to clone this repo and navigate to the Terraform directory: